LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/exercises/game/README.md

 You reach The Altar of Yezzeron!
 The Dieties welcome you to their ethereal realm, and you join them in immortality!
 ```

+This is a great example of a situation in which `struct`s are useful.
+Throughout the code, we make constant use of a `player` struct, which is a model of the player trekking through the dungeon.
+The structure keeps track of 3 things:

+1. current level of health (between 0 and 100)
+2. current distance from the destination (aka The Altar of Yezzenon)
+3. current skill level (aka Zorph Wisdom)

+Together, these 3 aspects comprise everything we need to represent the situation of the player.
+And any context in which we care about one of these values is likely to be a context in which we care about the other 2 as well.
+So it makes sense to package them all together into a single datatype.
+Without using a `struct` here, we would have to have 3 loose variables floating around, and our functions would have to accept 3 arguments as inputs instead of just 1.

+### Your Assignment

+There is one thing missing in the code: we never actually defined the player `struct`.
+That's your job!
+See if you can implement the definition so that the game compiles and runs.
+We have left a `//TODO` where you can place your code.